-The Waimakariri District is one of the fastest growing Districts in New Zealand.
-It is projected that up to approximately 15,000 hou ses might be required to accommodate growth, together with business, infrastructure and public facilities requirements.
+The Waimakariri District is one of the fastest growing districts in New Zealand.
+It is projected that approximately 15,000 houses may be required to accommodate growth, together with business, infrastructure and public facilities requirements.
 To prepare for growth, we need to ensure it is well planned, integrated and sustainable for current and future generations.
 Managing growth will help deliver economic, social, environmental and cultural benefits.

-Informed by various community and technical inputs, and the local, regional and national planning frameworks, the draft Our District, Our Future - Waimakariri 2048 sets out broad directions for growth and development, acting as a platform to inform decision making within the context of a long-term view.
-This document forms part of the ongoing process to ensure that growth management, within the Waimakariri and Greater Christchurch context, is current and forward looking.
+Informed by various community and technical inputs, and the local, regional and national planning frameworks, this Strategy sets out broad directions for growth and development, acting as a platform to inform decision making within the context of a long-term view.
+This document forms part of the ongoing process to ensure that growth management, within the Waimakariri and Greater Christchurch context, including through joint work with our key Greater Christchurch Strategic Partners, is current and forward looking.

 It is anticipated that additional feasible greenfield residential land and intensification opportunities are needed in the District's main towns of Rangiora, Kaiapoi, Woodend/Pegasus and Oxford.
-Approximately 10 hectares of additional retail/ commercial land and 17 to 33 hectares of additional feasible industrial business land will be required in Rangiora/ Kaiapoi over the next 30 years.
-Rather than identifying specific areas, this Strategy outlines broad growth directions for the main towns and acknowledges that further ana-lysis will be required to determine the exact growth areas.
+Up to 17 hectares of additional retail/ commercial land may be required in Rangiora/ Kaiapoi over the next 30 years.
+For industrial land, ongoing monitoring and review of the uptake of existing vacant industrial zoned land will be required to consider how land supply is meeting demand.
+If policies promoting greater local self-sufficiency are given effect to in regional planning documents then additional medium - long term supply may be justified.
+Rather than identifying specific areas, this Strategy outlines broad growth directions for the main towns and acknowledges that further analysis will be required to determine the exact growth areas.

 This Strategy seeks to retain the spatial character of the District's small settlements by providing for development that is largely consistent with historic growth rates.
-This Strategy also proposes that nonagricultural business activities in the rural area are managed better to avoid adverse effects on character, amenity and rural production.
-Furthermore, this Strategy suggests options to change the way that rural and rural residential development is managed and seeks comments from the community on these.
+This Strategy also proposes that non-agricultural business activities in the rural area are managed better to avoid adverse effects on character, amenity and rural production.
+For rural areas, this Strategy proposes increasing the minimum lot size in parts of the District.